TrebledJ/trebledj.github.io/content/posts/programming/meta/2023-11-09-site-migration-to-cloudflare.md

 ### Domain Stuff

-Several reasons why I switched from `trebledj.github.io` to `trebledj.xyz`:
+Several reasons why I switched from `trebledj.github.io` to `trebledj.me`:

 - **Decoupling**.
-I'd rather maintain my own {% abbr "apex domain", "domain name without any subdomains, generally the last two terms of the domain (e.g. github.io, microsoft.com, trebledj.xyz)" %} rather than rely on `github.io`.
+I'd rather maintain my own {% abbr "apex domain", "domain name without any subdomains, generally the last two terms of the domain (e.g. github.io, microsoft.com, trebledj.me)" %} rather than rely on `github.io`.
 - **Learning**.
 In the process, I get to touch DNS/networking settings, which are important from a developer and security perspective.
 - **Personal Reasons**.
 Hosting this website on a custom domain name has been a mini-dream.
 Migrating to Cloudflare definitely eased the integration process between domain name and site.